SylwiaGrudkowska/JDemetra-documentation/pages/reference-manual/tools.md

 The *Demetra UI* tab enables the setting of:

--   a default colour scheme for the graphs (**Color scheme**).
+-   A default colour scheme for the graphs (**Color scheme**).

--   the data format (uses MS Excel conventions).
+-   The data format (uses MS Excel conventions).
 For example,
     \#\#\#,\#\#\#.\#\#\#\# implies the numbers in the tables and the y-axis of the graphs will be rounded up to four decimals after the decimal point (**Data format**).

--   the default number of last years of the time series displayed in charts representing growth rates (**Growth rates**).
+-   The default number of last years of the time series displayed in charts representing growth rates (**Growth rates**).

--   the control of the view of the window for adding pre-specified outliers.
+-   The control of the view of the window for adding pre-specified outliers.
-    (**Pre-specified Outliers**)
+    (**Pre-specified Outliers**).

--   the visibility of the icons in the context menus (**Context Menus**).
+-   The visibility of the icons in the context menus (**Context Menus**).

 {: .text-center.image-wrapper}